Minamoto no Tsunemoto

 Minamoto no Tsunemoto (源 経基) was a samurai and Imperial Prince during Japan's Heian period, one of the progenitors of the Seiwa Genji branch of the Minamoto clan.
 He was a son of Sadazumi-shinnō and grandson of Emperor Seiwa.
-Legend has it that Tsunemoto, in his childhood, was called Rokusonnō (六孫王), with "roku" (六, six) meaning that his father was the sixth son of Emperor Seiwa, and "son" (孫, "grandson") meaning that he was a grandson of the Emperor.
+Legend has it that Tsunemoto, in his childhood, was called Rokusonnō (六孫王), with 'six' (六, roku) meaning that his father was the sixth son of Emperor Seiwa, and 'grandson' (孫, son) meaning that he was a grandson of the Emperor.

 Tsunemoto took part in a number of campaigns for the Imperial Court, including those against Taira no Masakado in 940 and against Fujiwara no Sumitomo the following year.

 He held the title of Chinjufu-shōgun, or Commander-in-chief of the Defense of the North, and was granted the clan name of Minamoto by the Emperor in 961, the year he died.

 Tsunemoto was the father of Minamoto no Mitsunaka.